yuanlii/CSAir-user-review-classification/.ipynb_checkpoints/readme-checkpoint.txt

             - return a dataframe of unlabeled data with review tokens and predicted labels
             - TODO:
                 - idea: graph-based --> compute cosine similarity for each node (each node represent a user review)
                 - ideally would be better if can get original untokenized reviews and format into the output dataframe --> for CSAir to review manually

-        - set_manual_threshold_v2.ipynb:
+         - set_manual_threshold_v5.1.ipynb: (MOST RECENT)
-            - based on basic_pipeline_setup_v5.ipynb, organize codes: that allows you to pass on a modeling method, e.g., logisticRegression(), and get the classification results after manually setting predicted probability threshold
-            - combined in usage with modeling_main.py
+            - based on basic_pipeline_setup_v5.ipynb and modeling_main.py

-        # updated: 04/09/2019
+            - updated:
+                a. use one vs.rest multiclass classifier in sklearn
+                b. add confusion matrix with tp, tn, fp, fn values

         - set_manual_threshold_v3.ipynb: (MOST RECENT)
             - updated: rewrite functions in set_manual_threshold_v2 into an entire function
             - can pass on: Logistic regression, Naive Bayes

-        # updated: 04/08/2019
         - process_raw_labeled_data.ipynb:
             - based on process_labeled_data.py
             - used for process raw labeled data from beginning (10 class csv files) to end
-            - output data: all_raw_labeled_data.csv (not seperate & tokenize review)
+            - output data: labeled_data_with_without_tk.csv

     (3) word2vec files: